 After an offer of employment is made, the first step for an employer is to ensure that the H-1B employee will be paid at least the prevailing wage paid to similarly employed workers in the geographic area where the H-1B employee will be employed.
 The employer also guarantees that it will not pay the H-1B employee less than the actual wage paid to its other employees with similar qualifications.

 Once the wage information has been obtained, notice is provided to American workers that the employer will be hiring an H-1B employee.
 Thereafter, a Form ETA 9035 Labor Condition Application (LCA) is submitted to the U.S. Department of Labor (DOL).
 On this form, the employer submits the wage to be paid, the prevailing wage, and makes certain attestations.

-To qualify for the position, the H-1B employee must have at least a U.S. Bachelor's degree in a field relevant to the position sought or a Foreign degree that has been evaluated to be the equivalent of a U.S. Bachelor's degree.
-The H-1B employee can also demonstrate through work experience or a combination of education and experience that they have the equivalent of a Bachelor's degree.
-An H-1B visa is a "dual intent" visa meaning that a visa will not be denied simply because a person has declared an intent to become a permanent resident.
-There is limit of 65,000 H-1B visas issued per year.
+To qualify for the position, the H-1B employee must have at least a U.S. Bachelor’s degree in a field relevant to the position sought or a Foreign degree that has been evaluated to be the equivalent of a U.S. Bachelor’s degree.
+The H-1B employee can also demonstrate through work experience or a combination of education and experience that they have the equivalent of a Bachelor’s degree.
+An H-1B visa is a “dual intent” visa meaning that a visa will not be denied simply because a person has declared an intent to become a permanent resident.
+There is limit of 85,000 H-1B visas issued per year (65,000 regular visas plus 20,000 visas for individuals with a U.S. Master’s Degree or higher).
 Once approved, an LCA is valid for three years and H-1B Petitions are usually approved in three year increments.

 The H-1B employer must pay for the attorney’s fees and filing fees related to the preparation and submission of the Labor Condition Application and H-1B Petition.